DougallWinship/deform/README.md

 ### Roadmap:
 * change acceptance tests to use a real browser (via selenium) & test custom components (etc.)
-* add instructions/examples on styling
+* improve the styling instructions/examples
 * add instructions/examples on making your own components
-* improve instructions/examples (particularly for the form layer)
+* improve the usage instructions/examples (particularly for the form layer)

 ___